FIND A BETTER JOB

 As recommended in the sections above, continue to take the opportunity to practice with your action partner, employment specialists or other mentor.
 Consider continuing this process beyond the group meetings if necessary.
-Your local Self-Reliance Resource Center missionaries are available to help and give you additional guidance or be a practice partner.
+Your local Self-Reliance Center missionaries are available to help and give you additional guidance or be a practice partner.

 PERSISTENCE AND PATIENCE

 "If you could cut the time it took you to get a job by 90 percent, would you be interested?
 You can.
 In this chapter you will be challenged to follow this formula in a way that will dramatically accelerate your job search." - pg.
 153, Find A Better Job

 May assist you with commitments on pg.
 161, My Commitments C & E. Connect regularly with your action partner, spouse or employment specialist to keep motivated and encouraged.
 A job search can have many moments or feelings of rejection.
 Remember you are competing for a job against other candidates.
 The employer is trying to pick the candidate that best meets their needs.

 PERSISTENCE AND PATIENCE IN YOUR JOB SEARCH

 It may take employers longer than they anticipate to make a hiring decision.
 Be patient and gently persistent, but avoid over-contacting the company or employer.
 Follow up within two weeks of your last interaction with the employer to ask about the status of the position.
 Continue to build rapport and highlight your strengths at these times.
 Follow up again if the employer asks you to do so.